SSU Wireless/Residential Network Guidelines

 Network Access Control technology will be utilized to ensure that all of the conditions are met on each individual’s system.
 If conditions are not met, the student will have be prompted on the steps needed to be followed.

-2. The Wireless Network will be scanned to check for malicious activity.
-If
+- The Network will be scanned to check for malicious activity.
+If issues are detected

 In order to reactivate a port after a virus or other malicious software has been removed, an appointment with a UIS Technician may need to be made for a Technician to verify the hard drive has been cleaned.